nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME t/TELEGRAM_HANDLE e/NUS_EMAIL g/GROUP_NAME`

 * Adds a new student into CSBook.
-* The group must exist before the student is created.
+* The group name must correspond to that of a group that has been added to CSBook before the student is created.
 Each student must belong to at least one group.

+**:information_source: Refer to Group management features for more details on how you may use groups to enhance the way you track students.**

 Examples:
 * `add n/Jia Xian t/@albino_monkii e/albinomonkey@u.nus.edu g/CS2103T`